zachvalenta/notes-sw/design/app/frontend.md

 ## 进步

+> Give yourself permission to avoid any form of frontend build system (so no npm / React / TypeScript / JSX / Babel / Vite / Tailwind etc) and code in HTML and JavaScript like it's 2009.
+The joy came flooding back to me!
+It turns out browser APIs are really good now.
+You don't even need jQuery to paper over the gaps any more - use document.querySelectorAll() and fetch() directly and see how much value you can build with a few dozen lines of code. https://simonwillison.net/2025/May/31/no-build/

 * _24_: big rf, port site to Zola and rm old dirs for content/drafts
 * _22_: rf fs, try Pelican, redesign
 * _19_: water.css, Vue for BNY test runner